 - Request an unofficial copy of the high school transcript to be sent to the Recruiting & Admissions Department.

-- Meet specific academic qualifications by high school level: A 9th grader who has a cumulative high school GPA of a 3.0 or higher and an ACT/SAT score at the 90th percentile; A 10th grader who has a cumulative high school GPA of a 3.0 or higher; OR a 11th or 12th grader who has a cumulative high school GPA of 2.5 or higher.
+- Meet specific academic qualifications by high school level: A 9th grader who has a cumulative high school GPA of a 3.0 or higher with a 29 ACT or a class rank in the 90th percentile; A 10th grader who has a cumulative high school GPA of a 3.0 or higher; OR a 11th or 12th grader who has a cumulative high school GPA of 2.5 or higher.

 - Provide written support from the high school principal or guidance counselor and a parent or legal guardian by completing the Columbia College Dual Enrollment form.